Disappearance of Etan Patz: Accusations against Jose Ramos

 In 1991, while Ramos was incarcerated, a jailhouse informant told GraBois and FBI agent Mary Galligan that Ramos had told him he knew what had happened to Etan.
 Ramos even drew a map of Etan's school bus route, indicating that he knew that Etan's bus stop was the third one on the route.
 In a special feature on missing children, the New York Post reported on October 21, 1999, that Ramos was the prime suspect in Etan's disappearance.
 Ramos had been known by the Patz family and was the prime suspect all along, but in the early 1980s authorities were unable to prosecute Ramos.

 Etan's body was never found, and he was declared legally dead on June 19, 2001.
-Stan and Julie Patz pursued and won a civil case against Ramos in 2004.
-They were awarded a symbolic sum of $2 million, which they have never collected.
+Stan and Julie Patz filed a lawsuit against Ramos in New York state court for wrongful death, but Ramos refused to answer questions under oath.
+In 2004, the court entered a judgment in favor of the Patzes and awarded them $2 million in damages, which they were never able to collect.
 Ramos has never been criminally prosecuted for the murder of Etan.
 Every year, on Etan's birthday and the anniversary of his disappearance, Stan Patz sent Ramos a copy of his son's missing-child poster.
 On the back, he typed the same message: "What did you do to my little boy?"

 Ramos has denied that he killed Etan.
 Ramos served a 20-year prison sentence in the State Correctional Institution in Dallas, Pennsylvania, for child molestation.
 He was released from prison on November 7, 2012.
 Soon after his release he was arrested on a Megan's Law violation.